 Improved navigation, intuitive design, a flexible and extensible events calendar, and accessibility help connect more people with art – with a special focus on teachers and students.
 Elegant new tools provide resources for educators – including more than 300 cross-curricular classroom resources housed in a searchable database.

-Don’t miss Sanger & Eby's Jeff Webster and Cincinnati Art Museum's Nicole Kroger discussing this innovative project on the Responsive Web Design Podcast with Karen McGrane and Ethan Marcotte!
+Listen to Sanger & Eby's Jeff Webster and Cincinnati Art Museum's Nicole Kroger discuss this innovative project on the Responsive Web Design Podcast with Karen McGrane and Ethan Marcotte!